JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Command options
 ---------------

 Examples of data sets for these packages are included with the distribution and can be found in the Examples/'Package'/preader directory.
 The program is run from the command line.
-There are several command options and these are summarized below.
+There are several command options and these are summarised below.
 Those options which may be repeated are indicated by a ✔ .

   \-program program
     Program can be “abinit”,  “castep”, “crystal”, “gulp”, “qe”, “experiment” or “vasp” and specifies the program which generated the results to be analysed